The graph shown has intervals at which it is increasing, decreasi... | Channels for Pearson+

 Intro to Functions & Their Graphs - Online Tutor, Practice Problems & Exam Prep

 The graph shown has intervals at which it is increasing, decreasing, and at which it is constant.
-Find the largest open interval of domain at which the function is constant.
+Find the largest open interval of domain at which the shown is increasing.

 The graph shown has intervals at which it is increasing, decreasing, and at which it is constant.
-Find the largest open interval of domain at which the function is constant.
+Find the largest open interval of domain at which the shown is increasing.